iteam-software/csharp-form-handler/README.md

   Year = 2017
 };
 ```
-You may create the options using the static method:
+You may create the options accessor using the static method:
 ```c#
 using Microsoft.Extensions.Options;